HaHaWTH/HybridFix/README.md

 Download HybridFix and its dependencies(MixinBooter and ConfigAnyTime) from CurseForge, drop HybridFix into `${minecraftDir}/mods` folder.

-HybridFix is not required to be installed on client side.
+HybridFix is not required to be installed on the client side.

 ## How To (Developers)